 This is a first course in capital markets and investments.
 The course has three principal goals: To introduce the principles of asset valuation from an applied perspective.
 The majority of the class is concerned with the valuation of financial securities.
-The valuation issues to be discussed are heavily used in portfolio management and risk management applications.
+The valuation issues are heavily used in portfolio management and risk management applications.
 To introduce the following concepts: Arbitrage.
 The term structure of interest rates.
 Portfolio theory, risk-control, and diversification.
 Equilibrium asset pricing models; the CAPM.
 Efficient and inefficient markets.
 Performance evaluation.
-Pricing and hedging basic derivative securities (futures and options) To provide sufficient background knowledge for students seeking an overview of capital markets and an introduction to advanced finance courses.
+Analysis of common pooled investment vehicles and tax-aware investment strategies to provide sufficient background knowledge for students seeking an overview of capital markets and an introduction to advanced finance courses.

 Division: Finance